Caribbean guilder: History

 In November 2019, Curaçao Minister of Finance Kenneth Gijsbertha confirmed the introduction of the Caribbean guilder in 2021, and the Central Bank officially announced it a year later.

-By August 2021, it was reported that the new guilder would have been expected to be launched in either 2023 or 2024.
+By August 2021, it was reported that the new guilder would have expected a launch in either 2023 or 2024.
 In September 2022, CBCS wanted the guilder introduced in 2024.
+Then by July 2023, that was postponed to 2025 at the latest.
+The currency was eventually introduced in March 2025.